 Once teachers, parents and pupils are used to the idea of continuous feedback, parents’ evening can become a forum through which to discuss how to improve a child’s learning, rather than a snatched conversation in which to cram a whole term’s worth of feedback.

-Parents’ evenings have had to change in recent months, and schools have had to embrace a new way of connecting with their parents.
+Parents’ evenings had to change in recent years as schools had to embrace a new way of connecting with their parents.
 However, teachers, students and parents have discovered that technology is allowing them to redefine what these evenings are for and how they might use them more effectively.
 We have an opportunity to ‘mend’ parents’ evening making it a less painful and more productive process for everyone involved - it is one that we should grasp with both hands.

 Looking for ideas on how to manage virtual parents' evenings effectively?